cabforum/netsec/docs/NSR.md

 ## 5.2 Shared Responsibility

-The CA MUST configure Systems in accordance with the documentation, guidance, and shared-responsibility model published by the operator of the Third Party-Controlled Environment.
+The CA MUST configure Systems in accordance with the documentation, guidance, and Shared Responsibility Model published by the operator of the Third Party-Controlled Environment.
 The CA MUST document how its configuration satisfies the responsibilities allocated to the CA and aligns with the CA’s risk assessment.

 ## 5.3 Data Integrity and Retention